 When dyed gemstones are offered for sale, potential buyers should be informed that dye has been used to modify their colors.
 We used to sell a lot of a product named "Souvenir Mix" that contained about 40% dyed stones.
 Photos of dyed howlite, crackle quartz, dalmatian stone, feldspar and granite - the dyed stones most often found in our Souvenir Mix can be seen on the right side of this page and are included on our tumbled stone identification chart.

 We always informed buyers that about 40% of the stones in the mixture were dyed.
 We also told customers that the stones might not be colorfast in contact with water or extended periods of intense sunlight.
 This information was included on our website, in the shopping cart, on the receipt and on the package label.
 As I write this in 2017, I can say that I never saw another vendor place such a label on dyed tumbled stones.
 We stopped ordering dyed stones from our suppliers because we didn't like selling a product that would change color so easily.

-Howlite is one of the most frequently dyed stones.
-It is popular for use in making tumbled stones, many types of beads and other items.
-Howlite is a white stone that readily accepts dye with predictable color results.
-It is often dyed bright blue colors to resemble turquoise.
+Howlite and magnesite are some of the most frequently dyed stones.
+They are popular for use in making tumbled stones, many types of beads and other items.
+Howlite and magnesite a white stones that readily accept dye with predictable color results.
+They are often dyed bright blue colors to resemble turquoise.